It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 Squirrels are not a fan of spicy foods.
 Who knew, right?

-But they aren’t.
-So if you don’t want a squirrel on your property, then simply sprinkle black pepper or cayenne pepper around your property.
+They aren’t.
+If you don’t want a squirrel on your property, then simply sprinkle black pepper or cayenne pepper around your property.
 They will catch a whiff or a taste of that spiciness and head for the hills.

 Not to mention, this is an inexpensive fix that the materials can be easily located in the spice aisle.
 This makes it a great option for almost anyone.